-Survey Area (no. of on-effort dol er rate (STG) phin sightings per 100 urvey effort) (no. of dolphins from all on-effort sightings per 100 km of survey effort) Primary Lines Only Both Primary and Secondary Lines Primary Lines Only Both Primary and Secondary Lines West Lantau (WL) 2.8 3.7 11.4 11.2
+Survey Area (no. of on-effort dol er rate (STG) phin sightings per 100 prvey effort) Encounter rate (ANI) (no. of dolphins from all on-effort sightings per 100 km of survey effort) Primary Lines Only Both Primary and Secondary Lines Primary Lines Only Both Primary and Secondary Lines West Lantau (WL) 2.3 7.4 2.3 14.8

-The average group size of the CWDs was 3.0 dolphins per group, which was slightly lower than the averages in previous months of monitoring surveys.
+The average group size of the CWDs was only 2.0 dolphins per group, which was much lower than the averages in previous months of monitoring surveys.
+All four dolphin groups were small in size with just 1-4 animals per group.